wso2-extensions/esb-inbound-salesforce/README.md

 ```
 * connection.salesforce.replay: replay **enable** or **disable**.
 Enabling this will read the event ID stored in the Registry DB or from the text file stored in the local machine.
 * connection.salesforce.EventIDStoredFilePath:
-    - when replay is enabled, do not define any value for this property (i.e., keep it blank), to replay from the last event ID stored in the config Registry DB (property- name of the salesforce object(Follow bellow example) resource path:connector/salesforce/event).
+    - when replay is enabled, do not define any value for this property (i.e., keep it blank), to replay from the last event ID stored in the config Registry DB (property- name of the Salesforce object (follow the example below for more understanding) resource path - connector/salesforce/event).
     - when replay is enabled, specify the directory path of a text file to start replaying from the event ID stored in it.
     ```
-    Ex: Salesforce object is /topic/reading__e then property name is "reading__e".
+    E.g., if the Salesforce object is `/topic/reading__e`, the property name is `reading__e`.
     In case of a failure, the default value will be used to retrieve IDs from current events.
 Create the property for each platform event and each pushtopic in the config Registry DB in the connector/salesforce/event resource path.
     ```
 * connection.salesforce.packageVersion: The version of the Salesforce API.